I'm a bit of a ... writer, tutor, traveller, researcher, San supporter and tango dancer.

 Dilettantism, one might sniff, and with good reason.
 My own Dashboard dictionary says a dilettante is ‘a person who cultivates an area of interest without real commitment or knowledge’.
 Well, despite my addiction to too many Things-to-do-before-I-die, I seem to have acquired knowledge and developed commitment.
 And, dammit, that hair on my chinny chin chin.

 I reckon I’ve earned it along with my laugh lines.
 I’ve lived through epoch-making times, had thrilling adventures on epic trips, had two novelspublished featuring a feisty hunter-gatherer girl called Koba, as well as several short stories.
 I’ve raised children, kept a husband and earned a living writing articles and advertising campaigns during the course of an interestingly interrupted professional writing life in various parts of the world.

 Currently, I work part-time at a university in the UK teaching Creative and Professional writing.
 It’s fun, except for the admin.
 The remainder of my time is spent dreaming about books I have yet to write, places I have yet to visit, people I have yet to dance with.
-And lately, about the future of the book, a subject with intriguing possibilities, at the moment.

 I like talking to readers and wannabe writers so I do readings and/or author talks at libraries or literary events and occasionally run writing workshops for arts organisations.
 You’ll find a list of my engagements on the events page and reviews of my novels here.